Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds

 When dealing with open quantum systems, a central notion is that of \textit{quantum operations}~\cite{kraus1983states}, i.e., completely positive (CP) linear maps transforming quantum states on one Hilbert space to another.
 Any quantum operation $\A$ mapping operators on $\sH$ to operators on $\sK$ admits the following (Kraus) representation~\cite{choi1975completely,kraus1983states}:

 where $\bullet$ denotes a generic input (i.e., a matrix on $\sH$), $A_k$ are linear operators from $\sH$ to $\sK$, and the superscript $\dag$ represents the complex conjugate transpose (i.e., the dagger involution).
 The operators $A_k$ are called the \textit{Kraus operators} associated to the operation $\A$.
 A quantum operation is called a \textit{quantum channel} whenever it is trace-preserving (TP), that is, $\Tr[\A(X)]=\Tr[X]$, for all operators $X$.
-Therefore, in what follows the terms channel and CPTP linear map will be used interchangeably.
-The TP condition can be equivalently expressed in terms of the Kraus operators as follows
+Therefore, in what follows the terms channel and CPTP (i.e., completely positive trace-preserving) linear map will be used interchangeably.